aws-samples/media-analysis-policy-evaluation-framework/README.md

 You can also go to the CloudFormation console, select the VideoAnalysisRootStack stack, and click the Delete button to remove all the resources.

 ## Known issues
-For deployments in regions other than us-east-1, the web UI may not function properly for video uploads.
+For deployments in regions other than us-east-1, the web UI may experience issues with video uploads immediately after deployment due to S3 multipart uploads.
 This issue should resolve itself within an hour.

 ## Notices